cuisine-wp/cuisine/README.md

 ```

 ###Further Documentation
-Our full documentation will be online very soon.
+Our full documentation is a work in progress, [but can be found here](http://docs.chefduweb.nl)

 ## Contributing